 Externally Focused CFO

-An assertive hiring process doesn’t happen overnight, and it’s crucial to analyze where the organization currently stands, where it wants to go, and how the CFO fits into this puzzle.
+Selecting and hiring a CFO doesn’t happen overnight.
+It takes time to assess the evolving competencies, skills and potential required of the role.
+It’s also crucial to analyze where the organization currently stands, where it wants to go, and how the CFO fits into this puzzle.

 As organizations evolve and expectations on the CFO grow, it is increasingly clear that a highly technical profile will not be the sole pointer of success.
 At the same time, it’s important to keep in mind that most of these executives were not traditionally prepared to play roles so distinct from the original core of the function.
 The ability to have an impact on the organization is greater in the co-pilot seat, but the potential that each leader brings to the role must be considered.
 This will make all the difference in the long term for organizations.